 “The art and science of asking questions is the source of all knowledge.” – Thomas Berger

 Bonus: (These almost made my top 10 list.)

-12. What are you worried about/afraid of here?
+- What specifically are you worried about/afraid of here?

 How You Can Use These Wringers